When might you be faced with business insolvency?

-A business is insolvent if it can’t pay its debts.
+A business is insolvent if it can’t pay its debts when they fall due.
 There are two main types of business insolvency:

-- Cash flow insolvency – the business cannot pay bills when they become due
+- Cash flow insolvency – the business cannot pay bills when they fall due

 - Balance sheet insolvency – the business has more liabilities than assets on its balance sheets

 If your business fits into either scenario, you must act fast to ensure you minimise risk for your creditors.

 To double-check if your business is insolvent, there are legal tests for each type of insolvency.
 There are also several warning signs to look for, including:

 - Creditors increasing pressure to pay, often with threats of legal action

 - Company overdraft at its limit, suggesting the company is not viable

 - Directors taking a pay freeze

 - Late payments to HMRC